Jolene Sim - Where are they now?

 How the Thunderbird Program changed the business model – From MOB to Incentify.

 One of the key lessons learned during the journey was the importance of having a scalable business model.
 Thus, MOB moved from doing a lot of direct client servicing and campaigns to launching their own product line.
-In 2014, applying the lessons learned from Thunderbird, Jolene and team are excited to be launching a new product line called Incentify that allows any business to easily create and encourage brand advocacy across multiple social media channels including Facebook, Twitter, Instagram, Website, Email and others.
+Applying the lessons learned from Thunderbird, Jolene and team are excited to be launching a new product line called Incentify that allows any business to easily create and encourage brand advocacy across multiple social media channels including Facebook, Twitter, Instagram, Website, Email and others.

 Brands from around the world can now reward consumers with points for a range of social activities such as Facebook likes, tweets, shares, Instagram photos, website views and more.
 Consumers can then use these points to redeem or auction for prizes like an iPad or a Mac Book Pro.